Treatment for restricted movement in Newcastle restoring range through neurology

-| 17 years clinical experience | 5-star Google reviews | Free taster session | Free parking on site | Sessions available this week |
+| 18 years clinical experience | 5-star Google reviews | Diagnostic first session | Free parking on site | Sessions available this week |

 Patients with meniscus tears often report locking-they cannot fully straighten the knee.
 The assumption is that a flap of torn cartilage is physically blocking the joint (a “bucket handle” tear).
 While this happens, it is a surgical emergency.